pstetz/slowmo/README.md

 - Make the nifti movies more stylistic (add flashes when updating, work on colors, 3 dimensional, structural image in background)
 - Decide if modeling on dicoms is better or if processed images would work
 - Collect all demographic information that should go in model
+- Allow DicomDir to work with multiband scans

 ### Acknowledgements